dylanized/mixport/README.md

 ## Basic Use

-Export events data in CSV format:
+Export a single profile in CSV format:

 `node mixport.js someperson@somedomain.com`

+Export all profiles from Missouri in JSON format:

+`node mixport.js MO -j`

 By default, the output file will be at: exports/someperson@somedomain.com.csv